Bronsa/CinC/doc/passes.md

 If more than one method can be found an no one can be preferred over the others, an exception is thrown.

 Otherwise, the node gets tagged with the returning class of the method, `:args` get tagged with their specific type and `:interface` is addedd to the node to denote the interface of the method.

+### validate-loop-locals

+This pass doesn't wrap any walking, depends on (infer-tag/analyze-host-expr/validate).

+This pass walks any loop exception and checks its recur points for unmatched local types (e.g (loop [x 1] (recur "1"))); if it can find one, it tags the unmatching loop-locals as Objects and reanalyzes the sub-tree

+### emit-form/emit-hygienic-form

+This pass doesn't wrap any walking.

+`emit-form` returns from the ast the macroexpanded-form that was parsed for the AST to be produced.

+`emit-hygienic-form` returns the ast the macroexpanded-form that was parsed for the AST to be produced, with all its locals uniquified. (depends on uniquify-locals)